zhongjunni/zhongjunni.github.io/content/publication/ni2023study/index.md

 ---
-title: "Link Historic Buildings to Cloud with Internet of Things and Digital Twins"
+title: "A study of deep learning-based multi-horizon building energy forecasting"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Zhongjun Ni
-- Yu Liu
+- Chi Zhang
 - Magnus Karlsson
 - Shaofang Gong